seakers/dmas/applications/chess3d/README.md

 the context of a multi-sensor inland hydrologic and ecologic monitoring system.

-## Generalized Scenario Description:
+## Simulation Overview:
 ![DMAS network framework diagram](./docs/diagrams/architecture/simulation.png)

-- The simulation environment creates an initial population of tasks and announces them to the ground station agents.
-- Ground Station agents broadcast new tasks to all agents
+- A Ground Station agent generates and broadcast new tasks to all agents when in range.
-- Satellite and UAV agents receive the task broadcasts and perform a task-assignment procedure using MACCBBA
+- Sensing agents (Satellites and UAVs) receive task broadcasts and perform a task-assignment procedure using various planning strategies (i.e. MACCBBA)
-- The environment may stochastically generate new tasks throughout the simulation and announce them to Ground Station Agents (PENDING)
+- Sensing agents may geenrate new tasks throughout the simulation based on their measurements and announce them toall agents (PENDING)
--

 #
-## Simulation Element Description
+## Simulation Architecture Description
 ## Manager:
 In charge of keeping time in the simulation.
 - Listens for all agents to request a time to fast-forward to.